 Street food scene, restaurants & nightlife

 There was no way I was gonna have any Western food in Saigon.
 The taste, surprise and price of local food was way too interesting.
 I got countless Pho, Banh Mi & Saigon beer of course, but also very uncommon things such as banh xeo (a giant pancake you wrap in lettuce), or what looks like a spring roll workshop.
-These two last dishes have to be eaten the right way: make sure to ask the staff or bring a local along (even better).
+These two last dishes have to be eaten the right way: make sure to ask the staff.

 Street food carts bring along plastic chairs for you to seat, and big open air restaurants such as the one below are very frequent.
 They have this giant beer garden atmosphere I like and it never gets cold.
 Plus it remains cheaper and more local than indoor restaurants.